-Outlander recently completed its third series after receiving nominations for the Golden Globe and Emmy awards, and delighting millions of viewers across the world.
+Outlander recently completed its forth series after receiving nominations for the Golden Globe and Emmy awards, and delighting millions of viewers across the world.
 But as well as reaping accolades and gaining fans, transferring the “Outlander” series of books to the small screen has showcased Scotland beautifully.
 It’s left many fans searching for Lallybroch, so let us take you there…

 Providing perhaps the best global stage Scotland has ever had the series features almost 30 locations from lochs and palaces to castles and squares.
 And one of them plays the fictional Lallybroch.
 In this post we go in search of Jamie’s ancestral home and discover that the castle is both difficult to find and as atmospheric as they come.
 So, if you too are looking for Lallybroch, read on.

 Unlike most sites used as locations during the filming of the series, Lallybroch is one of the more difficult to find.
 It isn’t open to the public or particularly well-known.
 Even the useful downloadable map of Outlander locations published by Visit Scotland doesn’t name the site.
 But even if your search involves neither your partner or horse you too can follow in Jamie’s footsteps to Lallybroch.

 Outlander author Diana Gabaldon places Lallybroch in Inverness-shire, but in reality it’s much nearer the beaten track and therefore much easier to visit.
 Lallybroch is actually Midhope Castle, located between South Queensferry and Linlithgow on the edges of the private Hopetoun Estate.
 All of this is less than 10 miles from Edinburgh making this a relatively easy place to visit if you are staying in Edinburgh, Fife or the Scottish Borders.